lincc-frameworks/python-project-template/paper.md

 ## Existing projects

 In addition to creating new projects from scratch, the LF-PPT can be applied to existing projects to incorporate the features it provides.
 Often a more established project will require more effort to apply the LF-PPT.
-However, LINCC-Frameworks has had success applying the template to multiple legacy projects.
+However, LINCC Frameworks has had success applying the template to multiple legacy projects.
 A collection of tips for applying the template to existing projects is included in the documentation http://lincc-ppt.readthedocs.io/.

 ## Updating projects